Maediem/Plex-NFO-Updater/README.md

 - Single python file for the script (some people prefer to use a single file instead of having multiple files to set everything up)
 - Recursively scan a provided directory for .nfo files
-- Match local metadata (from NFO files) to Plex items (movies or shows) by title from NFO
+- Match local metadata (from NFO files) to Plex items (movies or shows) by title from NFO (episodes use season number and episode number and fallback to title).
 - Update fields based on NFO files
 - Upload poster image based on NFO filename (see requirements)
 - Interactive mode available (including tab completion)